lgbarrere/CCCharles-Random/README.md

 No option is currently taken into account by the Mod, this is a work in progress.

+The YAML file can be generated using the [Player Options page](https://archipelago.gg/games/Choo-Choo%20Charles/player-options), which is the recommended way.

-A default YAML should be used while the options are not implemented, see the [Mod Download](https://github.com/lgbarrere/CCCharles-Random#mod-download) section to get **CCCharles.yaml**.
+However, a default YAML can be used while the options are not implemented, see the [Mod Download](https://github.com/lgbarrere/CCCharles-Random#mod-download) section to get **CCCharles.yaml**.

 The player name configured by this default YAML is "CCCharles", it can be changed by renaming both the YAML and the "name" section inside of this YAML, **both must be identical**.